 To give your work area a personalized touch, bring in framed family photographs and travel souvenirs you've picked up along the way.
 For those must-have accessories, like pencil cups, paper trays and magazine holders, try using bright, vibrant patterns to add a pop of color or even novelty pieces that will make you smile every time you look at them.
 Bulletin boards, chalkboards or whiteboards are also great home office ideas; they're perfect for reminders and can also be used to hold pictures or artwork.

-Whether you want inspiration for planning a home office renovation or are building a designer home office from scratch, Houzz has 245,013 images from the best designers, decorators, and architects in the country, including Majesty Homes, Inc. and Craftsman Construction.
-Look through home office photos in different colors and styles and when you find a home office design that inspires you, save it to an Ideabook or contact the Pro who made it happen to see what kind of design ideas they have for your home.
-Explore the beautiful home office ideas photo gallery and find out exactly why Houzz is the best experience for home renovation and design.
+Whether you want inspiration for planning a home office renovation or are building a designer home office from scratch, Houzz has 257,820 images from the best designers, decorators, and architects in the country, including POTOMAC KITCHEN AND BATH LLC and NOVA Design.
+Look through home office pictures in different colors and styles and when you find a home office design that inspires you, save it to an Ideabook or contact the Pro who made it happen to see what kind of design ideas they have for your home.
+Explore the beautiful home office photo gallery and find out exactly why Houzz is the best experience for home renovation and design.